11 / 1 / 2024

 πŸ’‘DATES TO REMEMBER

-• November 21 - Field Trip at the Phoenix Zoo
+• Tuesday, November 26 - Field Trip at the Phoenix Zoo (we need 10 parent chaperones for each class)

 • December 6 - Winter Concert